xrazis/ichnaea/README.md

 In a few moments, Ichnaea will be up and running!
 Visit `localhost:8080` to view the web dashboard.

+I develop on Jetbrains products, so the run scripts should be available once you launch Webstorm.

 # Notes

 - Upon running the `docker-compose` file, and observing the backend output you will notice that a connection cannot be established with influxdb.
-That is due to the `depends_on` option, as described in the [docker docs](‘https://docs.docker.com/compose/startup-order/‘) :
+Don't confuse that with the `depends_on` option, as described in the [docker docs](‘https://docs.docker.com/compose/startup-order/‘) :
   `However, for startup Compose does not wait until a container is “ready” (whatever that means for your particular application) - only until it’s running.`
-  So in sort, waiting a few seconds for all services to become available will solve this, and data will be written to influx.
+  TL;DR waiting a few seconds for all services to become available will solve this, and data will be written to influx.

 - Upon installing the `/web` packages, you will get a warning (and quite possibly an error) with some dependency's version mismatch.
 It stems from the package `vuex-class`, and it can be safely ignored.
 I really do hope it gets updated in the near future, but for now ichnaea works fine.